Skip to main content

 What Causes Low Libido in Men?

-Low libido in men is not just low testosterone.
+Low libido in men goes well beyond testosterone.
 A testosterone-only model often misses the bigger picture.
 The most common drivers we see include:

-2. Estrogen control.
-Men need a small amount of estrogen for brain function and libido, but too much estradiol (often from belly fat aromatization) lowers desire.
+3. Estrogen control.
+Men need a small amount of estrogen for brain function and libido, and the balance can fail in either direction.
+Too much estradiol, often from belly fat aromatization, lowers desire; too little, often from over-blocking it with anti-estrogen drugs, takes libido down along with mood and joint health.
 Aromatization is the process where body fat converts testosterone into estrogen.

-5. Medications.
-SSRIs, finasteride for hair loss, and certain blood pressure medications all dampen drive.
+6. Medications.
+SSRIs, finasteride for hair loss, antihistamines, and certain blood pressure medications all dampen drive.

 What Causes Low Libido in Women?